-1. Err on the side of conservative.
+1. Err on the Side of Conservative.

-- Suit (depending on your role)
+- Suit (depending on the role)

-- Button down long-sleeve shirt and tie
+- Button-down long-sleeved shirt and tie

 - Slacks